Gbouna/SEdgeNet/README.md

-# MAK-GCN
+# SEdgeNet
-This is the official repository for **Multi-Head Adaptive Graph Convolution Network for Sparse Point Cloud-Based Human Activity Recognition**
+This is the official repository for **SEdgeNet: Stochastic Edge Network for Human Activity Recognition Using Sparse Point Cloud**

 ## Prerequisites